Rooted in community!

 The project will initially be cultivated around four key activities:

-On 14 April, the exhibition The Herbarium’s Shadow will open at San Mei Gallery, the result of a residency that artist Matthew Beach undertook in the Amazon rainforest.
+On 14 April, the exhibition The Herbarium’s Shadow opened at San Mei Gallery, the result of a residency that artist Matthew Beach undertook in the Amazon rainforest.
 The exhibition talks about how important plants are to human life and the relationships we build with them, historically and today.

 At a special artist workshop, our young people will hear from Matthew about his time in the rainforest and learn how caring for plants is a calming activity and it is very satisfying to watch them grow!
 As well as getting to know each other and playing some green-themed games, we’ll chop up a houseplant together and everyone will be able to take a part of it home and watch it grow new roots in water.